Which EuroMillions Countries Allow Private Claims?

 Colin and Christine Weir, who won Britain’s biggest ever lottery jackpot of £161.6 million (€185 million) in July 2011, have talked publicly about how they didn't think they could keep their good fortune a secret without lying to friends and family.
 On the flipside, some public winners talk with regret about how their decision led to them receiving begging letters or unwanted attention from distant relatives hoping to gain a slice of their fortune.

 Read the Publicity page to help you work out the best option for you, should you win Friday’s £44 million (€50 million) top prize.
-You can buy tickets at authorised retailers in each of the participating countries, or you can choose numbers online right now.
+You can buy tickets at authorised retailers in each of the participating countries, or you can join an online EuroMillions syndicate right now.